codio-content/Linux-Introduction/.guides/content/The-Command-Line-Interface--CLI-a8f2.md

 |||guidance
 #### Can you tell?

-Even though the _terminal, shell and console_ concepts are used indistinctibly, there are some slight differences between each of them.
+Even though the _CLI, terminal, shell and console_ concepts are used indistinctibly, there are some slight differences between each of them.

 Complement your knowledge by knowing the history and differences between each concept.

 |||

+---

+[^1]: Linux is an Operative System member of the POSIX group.
+A set of standards created to maintain consistency among operative systems.
+Linux, as other OS's is inspired on a previous one called UNIX.